+Exercise can make a real difference for people who have diabetes.
 Exercise can help control your weight and lower your blood sugar level.
-It also lowers your risk of heart disease, a condition that is common in people who have diabetes.
+It also lowers your risk of heart disease.
+Heart disease is a condition that is common in people who have diabetes.
 Exercise can also help you feel better about yourself and improve your overall health.

 Talk to your doctor about what kind of exercise is right for you.
 The type of exercise you can do will mainly depend on whether you have any other health problems.
-Most doctors recommend aerobic exercise, which makes you breathe more deeply and makes your heart work harder.
-Examples of aerobic exercise include walking, jogging, aerobic dance or bicycling.
-If you have problems with the nerves in your feet or legs, your doctor may want you to do a type of exercise that won’t put too much stress on your feet.
-These exercises include swimming, bicycling, rowing or chair exercises.
+Most doctors recommend aerobic exercise.
+This type of exercise makes you breathe deeply and makes your heart work harder.
+Examples of aerobic exercise include walking, jogging, aerobic dance, or bicycling.
+If you have problems with the nerves in your feet or legs, you may need to choose other exercises.
+Your doctor may want you to do a type of exercise that won’t put too much stress on your feet.
+These exercises include swimming, bicycling, rowing, or chair exercises.

 No matter what kind of exercise you do, you should warm up before you start and cool down when you’re done.
 To warm up, spend 5 to 10 minutes doing a low-intensity exercise such as walking.
 Then gently stretch for another 5 to 10 minutes.
 Repeat these steps after exercising to cool down.